 Mark Lineberry was a close family friend, mentor, band mate and life coach for Derek.
 Mark had a professional recording studio in Manhattan where he allowed Derek to come and record his original music, basically for free during the studios off hours.
 After hearing Derek on guitar, Mark hired him to play guitar solos on some of his projects, then Asked Derek to join his band called HeadCleaner, a NYC based acoustic band where they recorded an album, made a few videos, did a New England tour and played local clubs.

 Derek has been performing music professionally since the age of 7, starting with his first ever paid gig at the infamous A7 club on Avenue A and 7th Street in Manhattans east village with the first band he was in called Broken Rules, a NYC based punk band Created by Singer and band leader - now actor, (Michael Shaner) with Derek on the drums.
 Then only a year later John Pergamo (brother of Anthoney Pergamo) guitarist and song writer of The Nu Clear Energy Band put eight year old Derek on drums and vocals and the band Big Boys was formed and he recorded his first single and video

-"Big Boy" which MTV denied because a young Derek wasn't wearing a shirt in most of the video.
+"Big Boy" which MTV denied because the young 8 year old Derek wasn't wearing a shirt in most of the video.

 Soon after Derek was playing NYC's most famous clubs including the Limelight, A7, The Palladium and CBGB's.